COVID-19 Testing and Prevention

 - Older patients and individuals who have severe underlying medical conditions or are immunocompromised should contact their healthcare provider early, even if their illness is mild.

-- Underlying medical conditions include people who have serious chronic medical conditions like heart disease, diabetes, and lung disease such as COPD and asthma.
+- Underlying medical conditions include people who have serious chronic medical conditions like heart disease, diabetes, and lung diseases such as COPD and asthma.

 - Your doctor will determine if you have signs and symptoms of COVID-19 and whether you should be tested.